drunkody/awesome-knowledge-management/README.md

 ## Platforms, Applications and Tools

+- [Glamorous Toolkit](https://github.com/feenkcom/gtoolkit) Glamorous Toolkit is the Moldable Development environment.
+It empowers you to make systems explainable through experiences tailored for each problem.
 - [https://github.com/toeverything/AFFiNE] AFFiNE: Website - GitHub.
 - [https://github.com/AppFlowy-IO/AppFlowy] AppFlowy: AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 Website - GitHub.
 - [https://github.com/mattermost/focalboard] Focalboard: Website - GitHub.